 When I first became aware of the R/C cars available at Tandy in the early 1980s, I also learned that the biggest, fastest, and most expensive one they sold was one called the Porsche 935 Turbo.
 It was a toy I was never going to own and which I could only admire from afar – such as a glimpse or two when we visited a Tandy store, or many hours spent looking at the pictures in the Tandy catalogues that arrived in the mail…

 But then one day, I grew up (sort of).
-And then someone invented eBay.
+And then someone smarter, invented eBay.

-First released at Tandy/Radio Shack stores in 1981, the Porsche 935 Turbo was actually manufactured by a company called Daishin – and sold under that brand in some countries from about 1979 onwards.
+First released at Tandy/Radio Shack stores in 1981, the Porsche 935 Turbo was actually manufactured by a company called Daishin – and sold under that brand in Japan from about 1979 onwards as the “Martini Porsche 935 Turbo”.
 It was also sold under the Procision brand in the USA.
-These earlier Daishin and Procision versions featured a different transmitter style to the one shown on this page.
+These earlier Daishin and Procision examples featured a different transmitter style (more boxy and grey) compared to the one included with all Tandy/Radio Shack examples.

 The vehicle was quite advanced for it’s time.
 Yes of course the hobby grade kits from Tamiya had been out for a few years already and were still superior (including their own stunning 1/12 Porsche 935 model, after which this model was clearly inspired).
 But when you’re too small to build a kit comprising hundreds of tiny parts, a nicely finished ready-to-run model such as Tandy’s offering was actually a more tangible object of desire.